Inist-CNRS/node-xml-splitter/README.md

 Options are :

 * **regular** : To indicate if the cutter is applied to not nested XML parts.
 By default is true (to optimize the memory consumation)
+* **ignoreError** : To NOT emit error event when an XML Error was met .
+By default is false.

 ### parseString(string, encoding)
 Split XML within a string